-In order to put a security freeze notice on your credit report, you must write to each of the three credit rating agencies: Equifax, Experian and TransUnion.
-Send a certified letter to each of the addresses below:
+In order to put a security freeze notice on your credit report, you must write to each of the three credit rating agencies below, by certified letter or by another secure method the agency authorizes:

 Include your full name, address, Social Security number, proof of address (such as phone or utility bill), photocopy of a government issued identification card (driver’s license or ID card, military ID, etc.) and payment.

 Once the credit rating agencies receive your letter, they must put a security freeze on your credit report within five business days.
 A written confirmation letter will be sent within ten business days that includes a personal identification number (PIN) to permit you to grant authorization to your credit report to a third party or for a specific period of time.